canada-ca/digital-playbook-guide-numerique/en/5-work-in-open-by-default.md

 **[TODO: Add/revise checklist items]**

-- Host source code publicly available in an open internet source code repository
+- Host source code publicly in an open internet source code repository
 - Use an Open Source Initiative approved licence
 - Offer users a mechanism to report bugs and issues, and be responsive to these reports
 - Keep track of changes to it using version control